You can usually do things to ease shoulder pain yourself. See a GP if it does not start feeling better after 2 weeks.

 They'll suggest a treatment based on the cause, for example:

-- stronger medication or injections to ease pain and swelling
+- stronger medicine or injections to ease pain and swelling

 - physiotherapy or exercises to do at home